Materials Selection Policy

 be recognized and utilized via interlibrary loan in lieu of selection when appropriate.

-6. The Patten Free Library recognizes our role in providing materials to support school curricula and will purchase materials as appropriate.
-Consideration will be also be given to the needs of people engaged in home-schooling and self-education.
+6. The selectors will recognize the Library’s role in providing materials to support school curricula and will purchase materials as appropriate.
+Consideration will also be given to the needs of people engaged in home-schooling and self-education.

 7. Legal, medical, and other specialized subjects will be acquired only to the extent that they will be useful to the layperson.
 Such materials will be purchased based on a field-related search of an authoritative source.